joeyshi12/joeyshi.xyz/content/posts/guide_to_self_hosting.md

 We can start off by fixing the second point first by registering a domain name.
 When a client/browser makes HTTP requests with a domain, such as `https://devtools.joeyshi.xyz`, it first must do a lookup to find the IP address associated with that domain name.

-DNS (Domain name system) is a distributed database implemented as a hierarchy of many name servers.
+DNS (Domain Name System) is a distributed database implemented as a hierarchy of many name servers.
-The hierarchy can be thought as a search tree, where each node holds resource records.
+This can be thought as a search tree where each node holds records of IP addresses (A records) or references to other name servers (NS records).
+The list of DNS resource record types can be found in [this RFC for DNS](https://datatracker.ietf.org/doc/html/rfc1035).

 ![DNS hierachy](https://res.cloudinary.com/practicaldev/image/fetch/s--b9G6DenD--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://i.imgur.com/xOdVIPZ.png)

-For our purposes, we will only care about 2 kinds of resource records:

-1. A record - IPv4 address
-2. NS record - Name server reference

 To have a domain name point to our host machine's IP address, we need to purchase a domain name from a DNS registrar.